 Mobility drills - Done mostly in weight bearing position to stimulate the shoulder joint.
 It is good for co-contraction and joint stability.
 It is another method to stretch the structures inside the shoulder joint.

 Stretching - Not just any stretch.
 Muscles that are tight will be stretched with certain techniques and nerves will also be flossed to relax the shoulder.

 Electrotherapy - This will be done if the client has pain.

 Muscle release - A variety of techniques can be considered depending on patient sensitivity.
 Some techniques are direct release, functional cupping, “ trigger point” release, or skin traction.
-We have reached the end of the topic.

 Thank you for reading this far.
 Every physiotherapist has their own approach but I strongly suggest seeing one that listens to your concerns and tries to address it.
 Please avoid those that leaves you unattended or doesn’t show much interest in their work.
+New update: